jorgebucaran/hyperapp/docs/view.md

 })
 ```

-The view function is called every time we need to generate new [vnodes](/docs/vnodes.md) as a result of state changes triggered by actions.
+The view function is called every time we need to generate new [virtual nodes](/docs/vdom.md#virtual-nodes) due to state changes triggered by actions.